 You will need to provide evidence that your child has one of the conditions on this list (List D) as part of your supporting evidence form.
 For children younger than six with developmental delay, the NDIS requires evidence from health, allied health or early childhood professionals who use multiple sources of information about the child’s ability to participate in everyday activities.

-Everyday Independence offers early childhood support services to NDIS-funded participants under eight years.
-A key worker is your main contact who coordinates your family’s plan, and delivers most of your child’s therapy.
+Everyday Independence offers early childhood support services to NDIS-funded participants aged up to eight years.

+A key worker is your family’s main contact who coordinates your child’s services, and delivers most of your child’s therapy.
 They also coordinate sessions with speech pathologists, occupational therapists, physiotherapists, positive behaviour practitioners and habit coaches as needed to support your child’s development.
 Some of the skills we can support your child to build include:

 Early intervention supports increase the chances of achieving positive outcomes for your child and family.
 To apply for NDIS funding, fill out an access request form online or verbally with the help of an Early Childhood Partner, GP, health professional or early childhood educator.
 Be sure to submit the required supporting documentation.